 With the publication of Creating Parks and Public Places for People of All Ages: A Step-by-Step Guide, AARP Livable Communities, 8 80 Cities and The Trust for Public Land have come together to highlight the importance of parks — and give community leaders (and park advocates from all corners) tools they can use to both create and improve green spaces and public places for people of all ages.

-* We can send one copy per request.
+We can send one copy per request.
+Allow up to 4 weeks for delivery.
 Bulk orders will be considered.
-If seeking additional copies please explain why and identify the organization you are representing, if any.
-Allow up to 4 weeks for delivery.
-Please email questions to Livable@AARP.org.
+If seeking additional copies please send us an email that explains why and identifies the organization you are with, if any.

 The weekly, award-winning AARP Livable Communities e-Newsletter provides local leaders with information and inspiration for making their town, city or neighborhood more livable for older adults and people of all ages.
 Subscribe today!